strwrd/simple-go-reloader/README.md

 Anyway this script is not only used for Go but can also be used for other programming languages, just replace what needs to be replaced.

 ## Docker Usage
 This script can be used with the docker.
-If you're using docker just include this file in root project folder with mounted volume on your docker container.
+If you're using docker just include this script in root project folder with mounted volume on your docker container.

 I've made a docker image for this, just pull from the docker hub.
 Currently this docker image using Go 1.13.6 and it's size about 600Mb++ (only used for development, Not production).